JedCPT/rust-monkey/README.md

-Rust-Monkey is an interpreted programming language based upon the specification of the Monkey programming language described in *Writing An Interpreter In Go* by Thorsten Ball ([link](https://interpreterbook.com)).
+Rust-Monkey is an interpreted programming language loosely based upon the specification of the Monkey programming language described in *Writing An Interpreter In Go* by Thorsten Ball ([link](https://interpreterbook.com)).

 This repository includes an Rust implementation of the Monkey programming language called Rust-Monkey.